 Recognizing the region’s potential for premium wine grapes, Gary turned his focus to viticulture.
 He planted Rosella’s Vineyard in 1996 and partnered with Gary Pisoni in the Garys’ Vineyard a year later.
 In 2001, after developing his reputation as a grower with Rosella’s and Garys’ Vineyard, Gary and his wife Rosella launched ROAR Wines.

-Adam Franscioni began working in the vineyards along side Gary when he was 10 years old.
-His first jobs included shooing birds with an air gun, dropping fruit, trimming leaves and his personal favorite, driving the tractor.
-Always a lover of numbers, when it was time for college, Adam pursued an accounting degree at the University of San Diego.
-After graduation, Adam worked in accounting for two years at a Southern California biotech firm.
-During this time, he began to develop his interest in and knowledge of wine, and realized that the family business was calling.
+Adam began working in the vineyards alongside Gary when he was 10 years old.
+His first job included shooing birds with an air gun, dropping fruit, trimming leaves and his personal favorite, driving the tractor.
+After graduation at the University of San Diego, Adam worked in finance for two years at a Southern California biotech firm.
+During this time, he began to develop his interest in and knowledge of wine, and realized that the family business was his calling.
 He joined the winery in 2011 working his first harvest that fall.
-Since then, Adam has taken over the day to day running of the winery, working side by side with Gary and winemaker Scott Shapley in the cellar, as well as representing the winery at industry events, tastings and sales meetings.
+Since then, Adam has taken over the day to day running of the winery, working side by side with Gary and winemaker Scott Shapley in the cellar, as well as representing the winery at industry events and tasting.

-For Nick, his childhood years in the vineyards – chasing reptiles, fishing the creeks and keeping lookout for roaming foxes and wildcats – formed a bond with nature and wildlife that, to this day, fuels his love of working the land, and tending the family’s vines.
+For Nick, his childhood years in the vineyards formed a bond with nature and wildlife that, to this day, fuels his love of working the land, and tending the family’s vines.
 It was a special place growing up, and an even more special place to return home to.
 After graduating from USC and working several years in consulting, Nick returned to the family business full-time in 2017.
 While brother Adam oversees wine production, Nick splits his time between the business and farming aspects of the winery; utilizing his expertise in analysis & marketing, while working closely with Gary on vineyard management & farming protocols.
 Nick also represents the family at ROAR winery events and tastings.

 Scott Shapley and ROAR go way back, to the winery’s first vintage in 2001, which was made at Siduri, where he was assistant winemaker.
 A Monterey County native and graduate of UC San Diego with a degree in biology, Scott has since built an impressive resume as winemaker for Crushpad, Roessler Cellars, R-Squared Wine Company and Halcon Vineyards.
 He is an extremely talented winemaker, with a particular expertise in crafting limited production, cool-climate Pinot Noir, Chardonnay and Syrah.
 Scott joined ROAR with the 2012 harvest – the vintage that landed us on the Wine Spectator’s list of TOP 100 Wines.